 - Having a strong track record of local engagements at the leadership level and having realistic and impactful future plans to be involved in Singapore’s arts and cultural sector.

 More Ways to Increase Your Chances of Getting an Approval

 If you are in any doubt or feel unsure of how to approach the application, it is always wise to consult an immigration expert to help you with it.
 Paul Immigrations can be your trusted partner in handling your application from start to finish.
-The consultants will help you compile and collate your documents for the submission.
-On top of that, a personalised cover letter is written by the team of professionals to highlight your strengths and achievements, so as to have your stand out from all the thousands of applications, in the best way possible.
+The consultants will help you compile and collate your documents for submission.
+On top of that, a personalised cover letter is written by the team of professionals to highlight your strengths and achievements, so as to have you stand out from all the thousands of applications, in the best way possible.